Chrome Globes Chandelier

 Any type of light bulb can be used, not a specific one preferred.
 The original lamp uses silver cup light bulbs.

 Period: 1960s, 1970s – Mid-Century Modern.

 Designer: To be appraised.
 Made after a design by Klaus Hempel in 1972 for Kaiser Leuchten (Gebr.
 Kaiser & Co.
 Leuchten KG).

-This chandelier is often sold as a chandelier from Raak Amsterdam, but it is not, off course.
-These lamps are not described in any catalogue of the Raak company and Raak lamps always have a label since the 1960s.
-Sometimes a label disappears, but not always.
+This chandelier is often sold as a chandelier from Raak, The Netherlands.
+It is not, of course.
+These lamps are not described in any catalogue of the Raak company.

-Sometimes sold as a lamp made by Kaiser Leuchten but it only has some similarities with the original one.
+Often sold as a lamp made by Kaiser Leuchten but it only is very similar with the original one.
 Klaus Hempel designed the table and wall lamp in 1972.
 Also a cascading chandelier was made.
-Kaiser Leuchten received an If Design Award for this lamp: discipline product. (link on the left of this page) Klaus Hempel designed several lamps for Hustadt-Leuchten and Kaiser Leuchten.
+Gebr.
+Kaiser & Co.
+Leuchten KG received an If Design Award for this lamp: discipline product. (link on the left of this page) Klaus Hempel designed several lamps for Hustadt-Leuchten and Kaiser Leuchten.